Village community gets new play area after a four year wait

 Elizabeth Mather said: “There are now more children using it than we thought we had in the village which is brilliant.
 When kids visit their grandparents, they like to come and play on the new equipment."

-“We needed a heart of the village and bring back the feeling of community in Sunniside."
+“We needed a heart of the village and bring back the feeling of community in Sunnyside."

 Claire Ritson said: “It’s an incredible community hear; I’ve lived in several villages and this is a great space which is really needed in this great community.”